 Sony Cyber-shot RX100 V

-The Sony RX100 series has gone from strength to strength and in its fifth-generation format it's a camera that, at this size, pretty much has it all.
+The Sony RX100 series has gone from strength to strength and in its Mk5 format it's a camera that, at this size, pretty much has it all.

 Read our full review: Sony Cyber-shot RX100 V review

-The Panasonic LX100 is like the company's LX15 (above) on steroids.
-It's the first compact camera to feature a large Micro Four Thirds sensor - the same size you will find in top-of-the-line interchangeable lens models - for exceptional image quality.
-That's a bigger sensor than the RX100 V (above), delivering equal or better quality overall, more similar to a mirrorless camera.
+The original Panasonic LX100 was like the company's LX15 (further above) on steroids.
+It was the first compact camera to feature a large Micro Four Thirds sensor – the same size you will find in top-of-the-line interchangeable lens models – for exceptional image quality.
+That's a bigger sensor than the Sony RX100 series (also above), delivering equal or better quality overall, more similar to a mirrorless system camera.

-There's heaps on offer too, with physical retro dials giving that chunky metal body plenty of personality.
-There's an autofocus system that will see off a whole range of compact camera competitors, a fast 24-75mm f/1.7-2.8 equivalent lens and brilliant electronic viewfinder.
-But no tilt-angle screen or touch-based sensitivity is a bit of a downer.
+The second-generation model here isn't massively different to the first, meaning it maintains those physical retro dials, giving that chunky metal body plenty of personality.
+There's an autofocus system that will see off a whole range of compact camera competitors, a fast 24-75mm f/1.7-2.8 equivalent lens, and brilliant electronic viewfinder.
+Although there's no tilt-angle screen, which we think is a shame, it does offer the power of touch control.

-Read our full review: Panasonic Lumix LX100 review
+Read our full review: Panasonic Lumix LX100 M2 review

 Canon PowerShot G1 X Mark III